 You can save the repaired video to the pointed position and name a new folder.

 There you go!
-I’m sure that after reading this guide, you would be able to understand what is MP4 and the difference between MP3, MP4, MPEG4, and MOV.
-In case if you have got your videos corrupted while moving or converting them, then use a dedicated tool like Recoverit Video Repair.
-Recommended by experts, it will let you repair all kinds of videos under every possible scenario in a hassle-free manner.
+I'm sure that after reading this guide, you would be able to understand what is MP4 and the difference between MP3, MP4, MPEG4, and MOV.
+In case if you have got your videos corrupted while moving or converting them, then use a dedicated tool like Wondershare Repairit Video Repair.
+Recommended by experts, it will let you repair MP4, MOV, or other formats of videos under every possible scenario in a hassle-free manner.